Shagshag/prestashop-documentation/WebserviceSpecificManagementSearchCore.md

 * Visibility: **public**
-* This method is defined by [WebserviceSpecificManagementInterface](WebserviceSpecificManagementInterface.md)
+* This method is defined by [WebserviceSpecificManagementInterface](WebserviceSpecificManagementInterface)
+* This method is defined in classes\webservice\WebserviceSpecificManagementSearch.php line 30